 Christin Hollis, Ph.D.

-Christin Hollis is a Product Development Manager, at Catalent’s Winchester, Kentucky facility.
+Christin Hollis is an Associate Director, Product Development, at Catalent’s Winchester, Kentucky facility.
 She earned both her Bachelor of Chemical Engineering and Ph.D. in Pharmaceutical Science from the University of Kentucky.

 Christin specializes in large scale/late-stage oral dosage form drug development.
 Most projects that come to Winchester are either molecules that have successfully completed phase 2 or 3 clinical trials, or generic products that have been previously formulated.